 What to bring

-A blank CD-R or USB pen for your notes (provided in PDF format) and workable files.
+A USB pen for your notes (provided in PDF format) and workable files (150MB of free space).

-Bring a packed lunch or use local facilities.
-Drinks provided.
+Laptops and drinks will be provided but please bring a packed lunch or use local facilities.

 If there is time John is happy to look at some of your images these can be brought on a USB pen, CD, or as prints.

 Please visit www.rps.org/visit to help plan your trip.
 Please be aware that the car park in the Paintworks on a weekday is limited to three hours.
 Weekends, and evenings after 6pm are unlimited.

 Bristol Temple Meads is a 30-minute walk to Paintworks.

 Buses running from Bristol Temple Meads to Paintworks are: 1, 178, 349 or the X39, but please check before leaving.

 A Park & Ride service is available from Brislington Park & Ride.
 More information can be found at www.travelwest.info/park-ride/bristol/brislington